 This delicious Cheddar, Pancetta and Apple Flatbread is one of my favourite flavour combinations.
 Enjoy this one and more, with this easy flatbread dough recipe, too!

 I am presently in the midst of a little flatbread obsession.
 Not so much that I need an intervention, but enough that when I walk in to the room with yet another flatbread creation, I’m pretty sure eyebrows are being raised.
 What can I say?
-Since cooking some up this past weekend in Toronto, I was inspired to bake up a batch at home and have since topped them with all manner of things.
 This Aged Cheddar, Pancetta, Apple and Arugula version was so delicious, I just had to share it.

 The combination of flavours here is nothing short of perfection.
 The nutty aged cheddar, with the salty pancetta, the sweet apples and the fresh and slightly peppery arugula comes together into one of the nicest bites I’ve had in a while.
 I can’t get enough of it!

 Ingredients and Substitutions

 Flatbread – I’ve included my favourite, easy flatbread recipe here, but you could certainly start with a store-bought flatbread instead.

 Cheddar – For this one, I started with a lovely aged cheddar with honey that’s made right here in Ontario.
 You don’t need to use a cheddar with honey, but find a nice, white, crumbly, aged cheddar for this one.

 Pancetta – the pre-cut pancetta cubes are perfect for this recipe, but if you can only find rounds (usually the deli counter has pancetta that can slice into thick rounds), you can cube it yourself.
 Alternately, you can just cube up some regular bacon.

 Apple – I used Lady Alice apples, but any red-skinned apple would work here.